 For P2 encoding first block: tag, length and nothing of the value field, or part or all of the value field of the object to create or replace.
 Tag only of the object to delete.

 For P2 encoding next block: next part of the value field of the object being created or replaced.

-For P2 encoding retransmit previous block: same data as in the previous command.
+For P2 encoding retransmit previous block: replacing data set in the previous command.

 Response data:

 None.

 12 Transmission oriented commands